angeella/mds_fMRI/tutorial_mds_fMRI.md

 ## Individual Differences Scaling (INDSCAL)

-In this second part, the data of all $5$ individuals across $12$ runs are analyzed.
+In this second part, the data of all 5 individuals across $12$ runs are analyzed.
 Individual proximity matrices are aggregated into a single analysis thanks to the INDSCAL algorithm developed on the **SMACOF** (Scaling by MAjorizing a COmplicated Function) package.

-At first, we created the $12$ matrices $X^TX$, one for each run, considering the first subject:
+At first, we created the 12 matrices $ X^TX $, one for each run, considering the first subject:

 ```r
 sub1_covariance <- list()